 4. Support organizations that are doing good work on the ground.

 Research organizations that are already doing work on the ground, and contribute to their cause with your money and time.
+Especially with your money.

 5. MOST IMPORTANTLY, hunt for economic opportunities.

 For the longest time, developing countries have been regarded as just pools of socio-economic and political issues.
 But now it’s the time to start looking at the challenges these countries face as economic opportunities that need to be leveraged.
-As the venture capitalist Nick Hanauer says, “Capitalism is a system that awards problem solvers; if there’s a problem to solved, there’s money to be made”.
-Now is time for the diaspora to develop that mindset.
+As the venture capitalist Nick Hanauer says, “Capitalism is a system that awards problem solvers; if there’s a problem to solve, there’s money to be made”.
+Now is time for the diaspora to develop that entrepreneurship mindset.

-After all, one can argue the developed markets are reaching the point of saturation.
+After all, one can argue the more developed markets are reaching the point of saturation.
 Soon the emerging and under-developed markets will have to be investors next target.
 Therefore, why not get ahead of the curve?